Zig Interfaces for the Uninitiated

 type, it will return a pointer to the struct.
 Let's take a

-look at the new next
+look at the new next method that uses it.

 pub fn next(iterator: *Iterator(T)) ?T {